N3BB3Z4R/fortune-wheel-game/README.md

-# React Tailwindcss Boilerplate build with Vite
+# Wheel of Fortune Game (made with ReactJS-TS-TailwindCSS)

 ![Wheel of Fortune Screenshot](screenshot.png)